 The Channel Cat comes standard with a complete TechBro pickup set.
 These are wonderful pickups that offer a player hum cancellation in all seven positions with all the lightness and grace of a moderate output pickup.
 The Tech Bro set is used in this guitar because together they offer a player more tones and versatility that any other set I could have used.
 Being a baritone guitar, this instrument does not need help showcasing bass. these pickups all have a small magnetic view of the strings.
 The three pickups are designed to be paired with each other, there is almost no loss of volume or any frequency range across any position.
 It is possible to have any one or combination of pickups on at any time.
-Offering the player even more control, the Channel Cat comes standard with a custom voiced Volume, Treble, Bass circuit too!
-So when you have you favorite pick combination selected you will have the ability to manipulate the tone even more with the bass and treble knobs.
+Offering the player even more control.
+The Channel Cat comes standard with a custom voiced Volume, Treble, Bass circuit too!
+So when you have you favorite pick up combination selected, you will have the ability to manipulate the tone even more with the bass and treble knobs.
 This allows for a player to micro adjust their tone when the amplifier is set to a higher than practice volume and also helps to recover certain tones when playing on larger or smaller stages in larger or smaller rooms.
+Very cool.

 Body: One piece Swamp Ash